The library has a photocopy machine available to the public. Letter (8 1/2 x 11) and

 - Web Browser software

-- Microsoft Office XP including: Word, Excel and PowerPoint
+- Microsoft Office 2010 including: Word, Excel, Publisher and PowerPoint

 There are four Internet workstations in the youth department.
 This is FILTERED Internet access.
-Chat is unavailable at these workstations, however, email is available.
 Youth need their library card barcode number and password to logon to the computers.
 Online time is 60 minutes per day per person but if no one is waiting for the computer, the system will automatically extend the time in 10 minute increments up to an additional 60 minutes.
 Please see our complete Internet Use Policy for details.

 We offer access to numerous databases.
 Most are available both remotely and within the library.
 Our subscription to Ancestry.com is available for in-library use ONLY.
 For a complete list of databases available click here.

 The library has wireless access throughout the building.
 You do not need a password or access key to connect to the wireless network.
-There are electrical outlets for laptop plug-in under the tables in the adult reference area.
+There are electrical outlets for laptop plug-in under tables or on walls throughout the library.

-The Dwight Foster Public Library offers individual instruction on using computers for a variety of tasks.
-Some of the areas we cover include:
+The Dwight Foster Public Library offers individual instruction through our "Book a Librarian" program on using computers, laptops, tablets and other electronic devices for a variety of tasks.

 The Library has a fax machine available for public use.
 The fax number is (920) 563-7774 and is available 24 hours a day.
 There is a $1.00 per page charge for sending or receiving a fax.
 Cover sheets are available.